-The American Medical Association officially recognized racism as a public-health threat, saying it creates and entrenches health inequality
+- The American Medical Association has officially defined racism as a public health threat.

 The American Medical Association has officially defined racism as a public health threat that has created substantial health inequality.